 Before lining up support services, the person should show their own love and support, and find out if their loved one is already getting help.
 If not, they should let them know help is available.
 If the question of mental health resources comes up, they can respond to their loved one, listen to their ideas, and offer to help them with daily tasks.
 It’s also vital to include them in family gatherings.

 They should treat those who have mental health issues with dignity and compassion.
 They should also educate others, so they know what mental illness is and what it isn’t.

 Finding support may be a challenge.
 If their loved one is suicidal, they can call the National Suicide Prevention Lifeline (1-800-273-8255).
 If the situation isn’t an emergency, they can schedule an appointment with the loved one’s primary healthcare provider or pediatrician.
 Find a services locator online for behavioral health providers.
-There are several, with resources for specific types of mental health issues.
+There are several, with mental health resources.

 These practices can address anger management for those who are struggling to moderate their expressions of anger.
 Counselors may also work with clients who struggle with anxiety, depression, and addiction to substances or alcohol.

 Marriage & Family Therapy: